Indiana to allow cameras in court

-ANGOLA — The Indiana Supreme Court this morning informed courts across the state that they now can allow legitimate media to record proceedings via still cameras, video and other recording devices.
+ANGOLA — The Indiana Supreme Court this morning informed courts across the state that they now can allow news media to record proceedings via still cameras, video and other recording devices.

 Steuben Circuit Court Judge Allen Wheat shared information about the order with KPC Media Wednesday morning.